 An accurate demand forecast offers valuable information about your potential which managers can use to make informed decisions about pricing, business growth strategies, and market potential.
 Start by reviewing past sales data, marketing budgets, promotional activities, competitor prices, and current demand trends of your target market.

 Without knowing market trends you’ll never truly know your market audience.
-And when your market audience isn’t clear, it’s difficult to build consumer trust or recognize what market trends will make revenue soar.
+Additionally, when your market audience isn’t clear, it’s difficult to build consumer trust or recognize what market trends will make revenue soar.
 In-depth trend analysis should reveal clear actions you can take in regards to market scenario, consumer preferences, and consumer trust.

 In market trend analysis, we review past and current market behavior and dominant patterns of the market and consumers.
 Surveys, interviews, and observations of consumer behavior all contribute to understanding the trends and behavior in the market.